 Sam and his wife moved to Seattle to be closer to their adult daughters, who are also residents of the Seattle area.
 Sam was born and raised in Rochester, New York and spent most of his adult life in the Washington, DC area.

 An award-winning filmmaker, Sam co-founded Docs in Progress, an education nonprofit organization for filmmakers.
 He also served as founding Executive Director of a Capitol Hill technology nonprofit, Program Director for higher education initiatives at the Executive Leadership Foundation, and with the New York State Health Department.
 Sam holds a PhD in Urban Education from Cleveland State University, undertaking research at The Ohio State University.
 He has served on the Board of The Harley School, a progressive independent day school, Selection Committee of the American Film Institute's Documentary Film Festival, and Advisory Board for the Seattle Social Justice Film Festival.

 Sam will always apply the positive values of diversity, equity, and inclusion to his work and interactions with others.
 His interdisciplinary interests also put him in a strong position to bridge conversations between individuals from diverse backgrounds.
-With the goal of cultivating an inclusive and diverse community in mind, Sam hopes to contribute to these conversations as the Fair Chance Program Manager.
+With the goal of cultivating an inclusive and diverse community in mind, Sam hopes to contribute to these conversations as the Director of Management Consulting and Services.